 Please check the options below and if you're not already registered to use mobile, internet or telephone banking, we'd encourage you to set this up so you can continue to access your banking from home 24/7.

 2. Telephone support for those most in need.
 If you’re unable to find a solution online, you feel vulnerable or are in a situation where you need help today, then please contact us.

 3. Use our new online chat service.
 This is our new secure way of answering your questions online.
 Just click the blue 'Need help?
 Chat to us' button on the right-hand side of this page to get started.

 4. Contact your local branch if you’re in need of additional support or are facing financial difficulty.
 If you're unable to find the support you need online, you can contact your local branch directly - you'll find all the phone numbers in our branch locator.
 If you need to visit a branch in person please use the branch locator to check the opening hours before you set out.
+Some branches have re-opened on a Saturday to offer support on your more complex enquiries, such as discussing your account or specific help you may need with your finances.
+Our counter service will not be available in these branches on a Saturday.
 We’re following the latest government guidance and continue to apply social distancing in our branches.

 5. You can also use your local Post Office® branch to pay in cash and cheques and check your balance, and if you have a current account with us you can also withdraw cash.
 For more information on branches and services available visit postoffice.co.uk/tsb-bank

 Post Office® is a registered trademark of Royal Mail.